9/11 anniversary: 18 years since terror attack, updated memorial honors first responders who died of illnesses

 Eighteen years later, they remain gone — but never forgotten.

 The names of the nearly 3,000 people who died on Sept.
-11 are, as usual, being read aloud this anniversary, but for the first time in the presence of a new, bittersweet section of the Ground Zero memorial -- one honoring the growing list of first responders who've passed away from illnesses diagnosed in the aftermath of the attacks.
+11 are, as is now customary, being read aloud this anniversary, but for the first time in the presence of a new, bittersweet section of the Ground Zero memorial — one honoring the growing list of first responders who've passed away from illnesses diagnosed in the aftermath of the attacks.

 "Today, our nation pauses to remember and honor those who fell on 9/11," Vice President Pence wrote on Twitter.
 "Their memory will always be in the heart of every American and we will never forget the heroism and courage shown on that fateful day."